nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **{{ icon_tip }} Ways to level up your tP game:**{.text-success}

-Consider these feature flaws and implementation bugs that could cost you marks if they remained in the final version.
+Consider the feature flaws and implementation bugs in the panels below that could cost you marks if they remained in the final version %%(these panels are extracts from the final product evaluation instructions given in the practical exam)%%.
 If they are avoided from the start, there is no need to hunt them down and fix them later.<br>
-Tip: Especially note the part on _overzealous input validation, which is a common issue found in tPs.
+Tip: Especially ==note the part on _overzealous input validation_==, which is a common issue found in tPs.

 <panel header="Admin {{ icon_embedding  }} tP: Practical Exam (PE) → Guidelines for bug triaging (extract 1)" peek>
 <include src="tp-pe-bug-triaging-guidelines-fragment.md#triaging-functionality-bugs" />